rajp152k/rajp152k.github.io/content/post/good-names.md

 Atleast during the incubation, choosing something that enlivens your intellect, has been a successful variable (not completely independent as, if I'm naming it, it must be confounding with my intent to follow through diligently) in dictating my will to work on it.

-For instance, imagine creating an agentic AI that mentors humans in their journey towards learning to manipulate matter and energy in an immersive simulation, who would rather choose:
+For instance, imagine creating an agentic AI that mentors humans in their journey towards learning to manipulate matter and energy in an immersive simulation, who would you rather choose:
  - Morpheus, or ..
  - Agent Smith?